I’ve scoured the internet high and low, and paid close attention to professional organisers, to bring you this guide on how to organise your wardrobe.

 Invest in quality hangers

 Do your clothes a favour and switch to quality hangers with smooth, rounded edges.
-Timber hangers offer a luxe look but are quite bulky so if you’ve got limited hanging space, those slimline velvet hangers are ideal.
+Timber hangers offer a luxe look but are quite bulky.
+So if you’ve got limited hanging space, those slimline velvet hangers are ideal.

 Slim hangers